top of page

 Maria's always been a good girl.
 Now she has secrets she must keep hidden.

-This is the School Edition of Running Away.
-In this edition, words inappropriate for use in school were replaced with **.
-Also, it has the original entries from Peg's journal - before I wrote her story and found out she was trafficked - so those are also more school appropriate in this edition.
+Also, this edition has the original entries from Peg's journal - before I wrote her story and found out she was trafficked - so those are also more appropriate for younger teens and use in school.

+Unless you find a used copy, it is available only as a digital book at Amazon.
 If you really want a paperback, use the contact form below to let me know.
-I could special order what you need.
+I can special order what you need to be delivered directly.